istio/istio.io/content/help/troubleshooting/index.md

 The reason this happens is because the ingress requests are using the gateway host (e.g., `myapp.com`) which will activate the rules in the myapp `VirtualService` and it simply routes to the helloworld destination.
-Only internal requests to the helloworld service host `http://helloworld.default.svc.cluster.local` will use the helloworld `VirtualService` which directs traffic exclusively to subset v1.
+Only internal requests to the helloworld service host `helloworld.default.svc.cluster.local` will use the helloworld `VirtualService` which directs traffic exclusively to subset v1.

 To control the traffic from the gateway, you need to include the subset rule in the myapp `VirtualService`: